At a national level, the multifamily asset class typically offers the most steady ROI for property investors.

-Under “Housing Type,” users can add filters for apartment buildings, duplexes, townhouses, as well as other commercial and residential property types.
+Under “Housing Type,” users can add filters for apartment buildings, duplexes, townhouses, and a few other commercial and residential property types.

 NJ.com Multi Family Listings

-NJ.com is a great site to utilize when searching for multi family homes for sale in NJ.
+NJ.com is a site that can be utilized when searching for multi family homes for sale in NJ.